epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Causal_Diagram_first.html" width="350" height="180" frameborder="0" style="display: block; margin: auto;"></iframe>

 However, numerous other variables could potentially confound causality, such as budget.
-Consequently, we could have a diagram that considers budget as a confounder :
+Consequently, we could have a diagram that considers budget as a confounder:

 <iframe src="assets/plots/Causal_Diagram_second.html" width="350" height="280" frameborder="0" style="display: block; margin: auto;"></iframe>

-Consequently, we intend to analyze this effect conditionally with respect to the primary factors, including country, language, and budget magnitude.
+Consequently, we intend to analyze this effect conditionally with respect to the primary factors,including country,language and budget magnitude.
-In order to exclude the effect of a possible counfounder, we try to look at a subgroup of movies that share the same country,language and
+In order to exclude the effect of a possible confounder, we try to look at a subgroup of movies that share the same country,language and budget magnitude.
-budget magnitude.
 We do not exactly proceed with a matching because the number of movies for some countries is very low but we still try to find an effect of the number of known actors on the revenues within this subgroup.

 To mitigate combinatorial explosion, we opt for the group that maximizes the number of observations.
 The chosen features include: